 U s,e is the Utilisation Payment for Site(s) / Group (s) during each constraint Utilisation event (e)

-j=STeFTe sum of the Utilisation Settlement Periods during the constraint Utilisation event
+j=STeFTe sum of the Utilisation Settlement Periods during the constraint Utilisation event,

-CCs Contracted Capacity,
+CCs Contracted Capacity

-UCs Utilisation Cost,
+UCs Utilisation Cost

-SPu Settlement Period of the Site(s) / Group , as defined above.
+SPu Utilisation Settlement Period of the Site(s) / Group , as defined above

 ADs, j is the actual, metered MW delivery of the Site(s) / Group (s) for each Utilisation Settlement Period during the constraint Utilisation event (j).
-In the payment calculations, there is no difference between Generator Sites and Demand Reduction Sites, since this value is the 'reported to grid' value
+In the payment calculations, there is no difference between Generator Sites and Demand reduction Sites, since this value is the 'reported to grid' value

 PP is the Payment Proportion and works out what fraction of the full price is due to the Site(s) / Group for every Utilisation Settlement Period based on the Contracted Capacity and the actual delivery.